dennyb87/learning-ddd/3_applying_ddd_in_practice/13_ddd_in_the_real_world.md

     modern-->db
 ```

 Named after [strangler fig](https://en.wikipedia.org/wiki/Strangler_fig) due to resemblance in dynamics: as the strangler grows on the host tree, it overshadows it leading to its death.
-Usually it goes in tandem with the *facade pattern* where a thin abstraction layer act as the public interfac to route request appropriately.
+Usually it goes in tandem with the *facade pattern* where a thin abstraction layer act as the public interface to route request appropriately.
 In this scenario is ok to use the same storage as the legacy context will soon retire anyway.

 ### Refactoring tactical design decisions